deepdive

 Guards are a context-level capability for supervising agentic execution.
 Instead of blindly allowing a context to keep issuing tool calls, a guard can inspect the current runtime state and decide whether pending tool work should be blocked.

-is the built-in implementation.
-It is directly inspired by General
+the built-in implementation.
+It is directly inspired by General Intelligence

 It catches both: